Trip Date: July 2-6, 2010

 Heading into the weekend, things looked a bit shaky due to unseasonably cold and damp weather.
 Then, because of an “automotive snafu” in the early morning of Day 1, it appeared that Eileen and I wouldn’t even get our part of the trip off the ground.
 But after much panic and logistical scrambling, we did finally get off the ground (quite literally) with help from Chelan Airways.

-Day 1: Chelan to Holden Village to Tenmile Creek Camp
+Day 1: Chelan to Lucerne to Holden to Tenmile Creek

 Fay, Beth, Lisa, and Steve met at Fields Point on Friday morning and rode the Lady of the Lake to Lucerne Landing, then took the shuttle bus up to Holden Village.
 Eileen and I flew into Stehekin a few hours behind them (it would be too embarrassing to explain why), then we traveled to Holden Village via the Lady and the shuttle bus.